Certified dimension reduction in nonlinear Bayesian inverse problems: Building the approximation

 \section{Building the approximation}

 In this section we propose and analyze algorithms for the numerical construction of a low-rank projector $P_r$ and of a profile function $g$, such that the distribution $\nu_r$ given by $\frac{\mathrm{d}\nu_r}{\mathrm{d}\mu}\propto g\circ P_r$ is a controlled approximation of the posterior distribution $\nu$.
-Recall that in the previous section (see \eqref{eq:pythagoras}) we obtained the following decomposition of the Kullback--Leibler divergence:
+Recall that in the previous section we obtained the following decomposition of the Kullback--Leibler divergence:

-where $\nu_r^*$ is given by $\frac{\mathrm{d} \nu_r^* }{\mathrm{d}\mu} \propto \mathbb{E}_\mu(f|\sigma(P_r))$.
-The first term in this decomposition depends only on $P_r$, not on $g$; using the material presented in Section \ref{sec:ControlledApprox}, one can build $P_r$ to ensure that $\Dkl( \nu || \nu_r^* )$ is arbitrarily small.
-The second term $\Dkl( \nu_r^* || \nu_r )$ can be interpreted as a distance between $g\circ P_r$ and $\mathbb{E}_\mu(f|\sigma(P_r))$ so that the construction of $g$ consists essentially in approximating a conditional expectation.
-The computational strategy we adopt here is to: (i) construct $P_r$ in order to control the first term; and (ii) given such a projector, build the function $g$ so that the second term is arbitrarily close to zero---or, at least, of the same order as the first term.
+where $\frac{\mathrm{d} \nu_r^* }{\mathrm{d}\mu} \propto \mathbb{E}_\mu(f|\sigma(P_r))$ gives the optimal (but intractable) probability distribution $\nu_r^*$ we can obtain for a given $P_r$.
+The term $\Dkl( \nu || \nu_r^* )$ thus measures the error between the target $\nu$ and its best approximation for a given projector.
+Using the material presented in Section~\ref{sec:ControlledApprox}, Section~\ref{sec:ConstructionOfTheProjector} below shows how to build $P_r$ so that the error $\Dkl( \nu || \nu_r^* )$---or, more precisely, an upper bound for this error---is arbitrarily small.
+The second term $\Dkl( \nu_r^* || \nu_r )$ can be interpreted as a distance between $g\circ P_r$ and $\mathbb{E}_\mu(f|\sigma(P_r))$, so that the construction of $\nu_r$ consists essentially in approximating a conditional expectation.
+In Section~\ref{sec:ApproximationConditionalExpectation}, we propose an approximation $\nu_r=\widehat\nu_r$ that relies on a sample estimate $\widehat F_r$ of the conditional expectation $\mathbb{E}_\mu(f|\sigma(P_r))$.
+In the end, the computational strategy we adopt here is to: (i) construct $P_r$ to control the first term; and (ii) given such a projector, build the function $g$ so that the second term is arbitrarily close to zero---or, at least, of the same order of magnitude as the first term.